GilleM/Kilbronogue_trip/README.md

 * CSS3
   * The language used to style the HTML5 elements.
 * [Bootstrap framework](https://getbootstrap.com/)
-  * The project uses **Bootstrap4** to simplify the structure of the website and make the website responsive easily.
+  * The project uses **Bootstrap4** to simplify the structure of the website and easily make the website responsive.
   * The project also uses BootstrapCDN to provide icons from [Font Awesome](https://fontawesome.com)
 * [Gitpod](https://www.gitpod.io/)
   * I used Gitpod's development environment to write the code for the website